Things to do and Dining Out

 - Upstairs in the Town Hall the gallery contains the remarkable Last Invasion Tapestry.
 Made in 1997 to commemorate the bicentenary of the 1797 invasion by the French - the last time the British mainland was invaded!
 This amazing piece of work was created by local needle workers and tells the story in the style of that told by the famous Bayeux Tapestry.

-A little further up the coast is the popular pretty village of Newport which has a number of cafes and restaurants.
+A little further up the coast is the popular pretty village of Newport which has a number of great cafes, restaurants and independent shops.
 Visit the wide Blue Flag sandy beach at Newport or take your boat down to launch at the Parrog Sailing Club.

 - Melin Tregwynt is a delightful white washed traditional wool mill located in a remote wooded valley on the Pembrokeshire coast 13 minutes by car from Yr Hafan.
 It sells clothing, accessories and bags, blankets, throws and cushions – all made in their own unique fabrics, together with other carefully chosen Welsh gifts, clothes and accessories.
-The mill shop and coffee shop are open 7 days, for light lunches, locally baked sponge cakes, barabrith and welsh cakes and good Cappuccino coffee!
-Tregwynt is in the Pembrokeshire National Park and there are spectacular beaches, cliffs and coastal footpaths all within five minutes easy walk from the Mill.
+The mill shop and trendy coffee shop are open 7 days a week, for lovely reasonably priced light lunches, locally baked sponge cakes, barabrith and welsh cakes and good coffee!
+Tregwynt is in the Pembrokeshire National Park and there are spectacular beaches, cliffs and coastal footpaths (great circular walks) all within five minutes easy walk from the Mill.

 - St Bride's Bay Water Taxi for Walkers - Solva Sailboats operates a water taxi which will take you to your chosen destination from where you can walk back along the stunning Pembrokeshire Coastal Path to Solva.
 Possible destinations include Porth Clais, Porthmynawydd, St Justinians, Nolton Haven and Little Haven (weather dependent).
 Phone 01437 720972

-- Coastal 'Shuttle' Buses – you can join and leave the buses at will during the summer months.
+- Coastal 'Shuttle' Buses – you can join and leave the buses at will during the summer months (reduced service out of season)

 - Boat Trips and Offshore Islands - the Pembrokeshire coast is Britain's only coastal National Park and is a treasure-trove of birds and flowers, fish and marine mammals.
-Boats from St Justinians will take you round Ramsey Island and out to sea or you can land and spend the day wandering this amazing, rugged Island.
+Boats from St Justinians will take you round Ramsey Island and out to sea or you can land and spend the day wandering this amazing, rugged Island - highly recommended.

 - Pembrokeshire is a centre for water based activities of all sorts and home of the sport of 'Coasteering'.
-It is also a magnet for surfers and windsurfers, sailors, canoeists and rowers.
+It is also a magnet for surfers and windsurfers, sailors, canoeists, paddle-boarders, and rowers.

-- Golf Courses - there are golf courses to suit all levels of skill – Haverfordwest and Priskilly are within easy reach and one of the most dramatic small courses overlooking the lovely Whitesands beach.
+- Golf Courses - there are golf courses to suit all levels of skill – Haverfordwest, Priskilly and St. Davids City Golf Club (the latter being one of the most dramatic small courses overlooking the lovely Whitesands beach) are all within easy reach from Yr Hafan.

 - Horse Riding- At the back of St Bride’s Bay, Nolton Riding Stable at Nolton Haven, is a riding school offering rides through the surf on the lovely beach at Druidston Haven.